simpcomp-team/simpcomp/README.md

 bistellar flips, etc.).
-Furthermore, it comes with an extensive library of known triangulations of manifolds and provides the user with the possibility to create own complex libraries. simpcomp caches computed properties of a simplicial complex, thus avoiding unnecessary computations, internally handles the vertex labeling of the complexes and insures the consistency of a simplicial complex throughout all operations. simpcomp relies on the GAP package homology for its homology computation, but also provides the user with an own (co-)homology algorithm in case the packacke homology is not available.
-For automorphism group computation the GAP package GRAPE is used, which in turn uses the program nauty by Brendan McKay.
-An internal automorphism group calculation algorithm in used as fallback if the GRAPE package is not available.
+Furthermore, it comes with an extensive library of known triangulations of manifolds and provides the user with the possibility to create own complex libraries.
+`simpcomp` caches computed properties of a simplicial complex, thus avoiding unnecessary computations, internally handles the vertex labeling of the complexes and insures the consistency of a simplicial complex throughout all operations. `simpcomp` relies on the GAP package `homology` for its homology computation, but also provides the user with an own (co-)homology algorithm in case `homology` is not available.
+For automorphism group computation the GAP package `GRAPE` is used, which in turn uses the program `nauty` by Brendan McKay.
+An internal automorphism group calculation algorithm in used as fallback if `GRAPE` is not available.

 ## License

-simpcomp is free software.
+`simpcomp` is free software.
 The code is released under the GPL version 2 or later (at your preference).
-For the text of the GPL see the file COPYING in the simpcomp directory or [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).
+For the text of the GPL see the file COPYING in the `simpcomp` directory or [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

 ## Dependencies

-- GAP (>=4.4)
+- `GAP` (>=4.4)
-- Depending on GAP packages: GAPDoc (>= 0.9999), part of the core GAP system.
+- Depending on GAP packages: `GAPDoc` (>= 0.9999), part of the core GAP system.
-- Strongly suggested other packages: Homology (>= 1.4.2),
+- Strongly suggested other packages: `Homology` (>= 1.4.2),
-  GRAPE (>= 4.2)
+  `GRAPE` (>= 4.2)

 ## Download and installation

  - Install the [GAP](http://www.gap-system.org) system, version 4.5 or higher.

-   - Under Linux, run *"rsync --port=8731 -azv rsync.gap-system.org::gap4r5/gapsync/gapsync ."*
-      followed by *"./gapsync"* (see *[http://www.math.rwth-aachen.de/~Frank.Luebeck/gap/rsync/index.html]*
-      for details).
+ - (Optional) Download the current [simpcomp](https://github.com/simpcomp-team/simpcomp)
+   Version (This step is only required if you want to use features of `simpcomp` which are not yet included in the official release).
+Copy folder `GAPROOT/pkg/simpcomp` to `GAPROOT/pkg/simpcomp-old` and unpack the archive to the directory `GAPROOT/pkg/` (default for `GAPROOT` is `/usr/local/lib/gap4r5`).

+ - (Optional) Run `./autogen.sh; ./configure; make; make install; make clean` (This step is only required if you want to use `SCReduceComplexFast()`).
    You may need admin rights to perform this step.

-   - Under Windows: download the Windows installer under *[http://www.gap-system.org/pub/gap/windowsinstaller/gap4r7p5_2014_05_24-20_02.exe]* and follow the instructions given under *[http://www.gap-system.org/ukrgap/wininst/]*.

-   - Under Mac OS X (or Linux): follow the instructions given under *[http://gap-system.github.io/bob/]*

- - (Optional) Download the current *[https://github.com/simpcomp-team/simpcomp simpcomp]* Version (This step is only required if you want to use features of simpcomp which are not yet included in the official release).
-Copy folder *GAPROOT/pkg/simpcomp* to *GAPROOT/pkg/simpcomp-old* and unpack the archive to the directory *GAPROOT/pkg/* (default for *GAPROOT* is */usr/local/lib/gap4r5*).

- - (Optional) Run *"chmod +x configure; ./configure; make; make install; make clean"* (This step is only required if you want to use
-   *SCReduceComplexFast()*).
-You may need admin rights to perform this step.

- - From within *GAP*, load *simpcomp* using the following command which should return *true*.
+ - From within `GAP`, load `simpcomp` using the following command which should return `true`.
 Based on which packages are already loaded, you will see something like the following:

 <pre>